wsamoht/capacitor-youtube-video-error-ios-8205/README.md

 ionic cap build ios
 ```

-Then run in an iOS Simulator.
+Then run in an iOS Simulator and try to play the YT video.

 Running with Live Reload works (YouTube doesn't give an error) because the HTTP scheme is `http` vs. `capacitor`.
 This is why I believe Android works too.